 In January 2018, the FASB issued ASU No. 2018-01, Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842, which permits an entity to select an optional transition practical expedient to not evaluate under Topic 842 existing or expired land easements that were not previously accounted for as leases under the current leases guidance in Topic 840.
 An entity that elects this practical expedient should apply the practical expedient consistently to all of its existing or expired land easements that were not previously accounted for as leases under Topic 840.
-Once an entity adopts Topic 842, it should apply that Topic prospectively to all new (or modified) land easements to determine whether the arrangement should be accounted for as a lease.
-An entity that does not elect this practical expedient should evaluate all existing or expired land easements in connection with the adoption of the new lease requirements in Topic 842 to assess whether they meet the definition of a lease.
+Once an entity adopts Topic 842, it should apply that Topic prospectively to all new (or modified) land easements to determine whether the arrangement should be accounted for as lease.
+An entity that does not elect this practical expedient should evaluate all existing or expired land easements in Topic 842 to assess whether they meet the definition of a lease.
 An entity should continue to apply its current accounting policy for accounting for land easements that existed before the entity's adoption of Topic 842.
 This update is effective for public business entities for fiscal years, and interim periods within those years, beginning after December 15, 2018.
 Early adoption is permitted.
 The Company is assessing the quantitative impact that adoption of ASU No. 2018-01 will have on its financial position, results of operations and cash flows.

 In February 2018, the FASB issued ASU No. 2018-02, Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which permits a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act.
 Consequently, the Update eliminates the stranded tax effects resulting from the Tax Cuts and Jobs Act.
-Consequently, the Update eliminates the stranded tax effects resulting from the Tax Cuts and Jobs Act and will improve the usefulness of information reported to financial statement users.
-However, because the amendments only relate to the reclassification of the income tax effects of the Tax Cuts and Jobs Acts, the underlying guidance that requires that the effects of the change in tax laws or rates be included in income from continuing operations is not affected.
+Consequently, the Update eliminates the stranded tax effects resulting from the Tax Cuts and Jobs Act.
+Cuts and Jobs Acts, the underlying guidance that requires that the effects of the change in tax laws or rates be included in income from continuing operations is not affected.
 The amendments in this update also require certain disclosures about stranded tax effects.
 This update is effective for public business entities for fiscal years, and interim periods within those years, beginning after December 15, 2018.
 Early adoption is permitted.
 The Company is assessing the quantitative impact that adoption of ASU No. 2018-02 will have on its financial position, results of operations and cash flows.